- READ FIRST!

 2) Transmission system efficiency (ATU to Antenna--this is an indicator of how your antenna will function).

-Now that I have the impedance presented to the ATU for each band I wish to operate this antenna on, I use another freeware called “SimSmith” (see example below).
+Now that I have the impedance presented to the ATU for each band I wish to operate this antenna on, I design the ATU within SimSmith.
 I choose my circuit elements by dragging and dropping into the circuit.
-Typically for this application, I us a unbalanced “L” network.
+Typically for this application, I us a balanced “L” network.
 The “generator” side of the circuit is 50 ohms 0J Ohms.
-The “load” side of the circuit is set to the impedance provided by TLD.
-Then I use the right mouse button in a “drag” mode to move the plot to the 50 ohm, non-reactive location on the Smith Chart.
+The “load” side of the circuit is the impedance provided by EzNec (done automatically within SimSmith).
+Then I change the inductor and capacitor values to "tune" the plot to the 50 ohm, non-reactive location on the Smith Chart.
 Final step—pull the values off the display for the inductor and capacitor design for the ATU.

 By attacking this issue in this manner and using vacuum relays in lieu of AC Contactors, I am able to see return loss numbers in the order of 70 db!
-It has not been necessary to adjust feedline length or antenna length to modify the impedances presented for 160M through 40M.
+Sometimes it has been necessary to adjust feedline length or antenna length to modify the impedances presented to acquire reasonable component values within the ATU for multiple bands of operation.

-Because the ATU is remotely located, I use a StepperTune to control the two stepper motors within the ATU.
+Because the ATU is remotely located, I use a StepperTune-BT to control the two stepper motors within the ATU.
 StepperTune has 8 memories which I use to “preset” the ATU to memorized operating frequencies.
 I only need to “touch up” the SWR if I QSY significantly from the memorized settings for each of the bands of operation.
-StepperTune is described at www.steppertune.com and is sold on the W7FG TrueLadderLine and Antennas store.
+StepperTune-BT is described here in the store.

 EzNec Setup-215ft Dipole Center Fed